Mager2112/Ejudge1/README.md

 # Ejudge1
-This is Ejudge for BMSTU
+This is exercises for Ejudge №1 from BMSTU